 Moreover, Sussex is the most forested county in England.
 There are fantastic, large areas of mature woodland that are just not found in other parts of the UK.

-Hence, in terms of a training ground for forest-based wilderness skills, Sussex is an excellent area in which to learn.
+Hence, as a training ground for forest-based wilderness skills, Sussex is an excellent area in which to learn.

 The High Weald: An Area of Outstanding Natural Beauty